civicrm/civicrm-user-guide/docs/email/everyday-tasks.md

 mailings.
 This name is for internal use only and will not be shown to recipients.
 You will be asked to enter the Subject of the email later.

   **Note**: The message editing text area displays all text as Arial.
     However, the actual default is Times New Roman.
 You should change all text to your target font at the very end because future text edits often revert to Times New Roman.

 2.
 **Template**: If you have made any templates, you can choose one to use for this email.
 Selecting a template populates the HTML Format and Plain-Text Format fields with the message content from the template.
 You can then edit that content.
 You can also update the template, either changing the original template or saving it as a new template.

 ![](../img/CiviMail%20Mailing%20Naming%20.png)

 3.
 **From**: Select the sender email address for this mailing from the dropdown list.
 Users with Administer CiviCRM permssion can add additional email addresses by going to Administer >> CiviMail >> From Email addresses.

 4. **Recipients:** This is where you can choose who will receive the mailing (if mailing to Groups) or further refine your mailing (if mailing to search results).
 You can choose Groups to include and exclude, by selecting them from the "Recipients" dropdown.
 Please make sure your Group has a the type "Mailing List".

 You can also refine your recipient list by including and excluding recipients of previous mailings.
 For instance, you may want to resend an email only to contacts that have been added to a Group since the last time you sent them email, to avoid sending the same email twice to some people.
 Choose the original mailing in the " Exclude Past Recipients From".
 This will then send the message only to those members of the group who did not receive the original mailing.

 You can see the estimated final number of recipients to right of the "Recipients" field and highlighted in yellow.

 **Unsubscribe Group:** At the Define Mailing screen you can also specify the group that contains all your contacts that have unsubscribed.

 ** Remove Duplicate Emails:** To edit your mailing dedupe options, click the small wrench to the right of the Recipients field.

 CiviCRM will always dedupe your mailing based on unique contact records.
 For example, if a contact is in three of the groups you are including in your mailing, they will only be sent one copy of the email.
 However, if the same email is used by multiple contacts, that email address will receive multiple copies of the email—one for each contact using that address.
 Checking this box will ensure only one email is sent to each address automatically.

 ** Location Type:** You can change the Location Type and the Selection Method on the Edit Options screen.
 You can filter on the Location Type and only send the mailing to email addresses with the specified location type or exclude the email addresses with the specified location type.

-5.  **Composing your Email:**This section will allow you to compose content for your mailing.
+5.  **Composing your Email:** This section will allow you to compose content for your mailing.
 As you write your content, remember that every email will be sent individually.
 CiviCRM offers the ability to personalize each email using tokens.
 See "*Using tokens in emails*" later in this